AhmedSho3ib/AhmedSho3ib/README.md

 # About Me:
-💡 Junior Data Scientist & ML Engineer, experienced in machine learning, deep learning, and building end-to-end data solutions with Python<br>🚀 Currently developing ML models, and AI applications using Scikit-learn, TensorFlow and modern data tools.<br>
+💡 Junior Data Scientist, experienced in machine learning, deep learning, and building end-to-end data solutions with Python<br>🚀 Currently developing ML models, and AI applications using Scikit-learn, TensorFlow and modern data tools.<br>

 ## 🌐 Socials: